Róbert Klučiar

-Róbert Klučiar (born 2 March 1987 in Banská Bystrica) is a Slovak football defender who currently plays for the 5.
-Divisjon club Hitra.
+Róbert Klučiar (born 2 March 1987) is a Slovak footballer who played as a defender.
+He ended his professional career in 2012.

 Limerick

-In July 2012 Limerick announced the signing of former Slovakian under-20 international Róbert Klučiar from Czech side FC Zenit Čáslav.
+In July 2012 Limerick announced the signing of former Slovak under-20 international Róbert Klučiar from Czech side FC Zenit Čáslav.
 He made his debut for Limerick against SD Galway on 20 July 2012.
 He played a friendly match against Manchester City on 5 August 2012, in which Limerick lost 0-4.
-In 2013, he signed for Hitra.
+In 2013, he signed for the Norwegian club Hitra, playing in the fifth tier.